Harini-Dasari/Harini-Dasari/README.md

 <h3 align="center">FEATURED PROJECTS</h3>

-### LifeBand Maa
+### Village Governance Platform
-**AI-Based Maternal Health Monitoring System**
+**Smart Digital Governance System**
-A wearable AI solution that continuously monitors vital signs like blood pressure and ECG to keep pregnant women safe.
-It uses anomaly detection to instantly alert doctors and families to potential health risks through a remote live dashboard.
+A full-stack digital governance platform designed to connect citizens, volunteers, officials, and administrators.
+It streamlines complaint management, scheme access, and citizen feedback to improve village governance.

-### AI for Rural Health
+### Safe Yathra
-**Healthcare Risk Prediction Platform**
+**AI-Based Route Safety Analysis System**
-An intelligent platform bridging the healthcare gap in rural communities by connecting patients with doctors through ASHA workers.
-It analyzes symptoms to predict health severity and recommends the best course of action.
+A smart travel companion that visualizes route safety levels directly on a map using machine learning.
+It classifies areas into safety zones based on location data and highlights essential nearby services for safe travel.

 ### Praja FIR
 **Voice-Based Digital FIR Filing System**
 A multilingual AI platform that revolutionizes complaint filing by allowing users to submit FIRs simply using their voice.
 It uses speech recognition and NLP to convert native spoken words into structured digital documents.

-### Safe Yathra
+### Symptom Scan AI
-**AI-Based Route Safety Analysis System**
+**Healthcare Risk Prediction Platform**
-A smart travel companion that visualizes route safety levels directly on a map using machine learning.
-It classifies areas into safety zones based on location data and highlights essential nearby services for safe travel.
+An intelligent platform bridging the healthcare gap in rural communities by connecting patients with doctors through ASHA workers.
+It analyzes symptoms to predict health severity and recommends the best course of action.

-### Village Governance Platform
+### LifeBand Maa
-**Smart Digital Governance System**
+**AI-Based Maternal Health Monitoring System**
-A full-stack digital governance platform designed to connect citizens, volunteers, officials, and administrators.
-It streamlines complaint management, scheme access, and citizen feedback to improve village governance.
+A wearable AI solution that continuously monitors vital signs like blood pressure and ECG to keep pregnant women safe.
+It uses anomaly detection to instantly alert doctors and families to potential health risks through a remote live dashboard.

 ---